zeittresor/protracker_mod_choral_generator/README.md

 Just start it.
 After a moment you can find a new song (each run different melody) in the output folder (where the script is).

-Btw. not every song is great but most of them. ;-)
 <br><br>

 <b>Changelog:</b>